ibrahim-mohd/ProteinBinder-MDPharma/README.md

 # ProteinBinder-MDPharma
 This is the Binder version of our Protein-Protein Stabilizers from MD based pharamcophores **([PPIS-MDPharma](https://github.com/ibrahim-mohd/PPIS-MDPharma))**.
-This repository provides codes and scripts to Obtain protein binders from MD generated pharmacophore as described in our paper "*Protein-Protein Interaction Stabilizers from MD Simulation-derived Pharmacophores, Mohd Ibrahim and Martin Zacharias*".
+This repository provides codes and scripts to Obtain protein binders from MD generated pharmacophore as described in our paper **[Protein–Protein Interaction Stabilizers from MD Simulation-Derived Pharmacophores](https://doi.org/10.1021/acs.jcim.6c00290)**.
 In nut-shell, we generate pharmacophore models from MD simulations and search for corresponding ligands that satisfy the pharmacophores in a local data.
 The scripts here automates the whole procedure.

 **Note:**  In all the following scripts always use full path for input files.
 For instance, if the `npt.tpr` file is in the current directory use it as `$PWD/npt.tpr`